nickbrandt/GitLab/doc/integration/elasticsearch.md

 fixed the cause of the failure, click "Retry migration", and the migration will be scheduled to be retried in the background.

+If there appears to be no way you can get the migration to succeed you may consider the [last resort to recreate the index from scratch](#last-resort-to-recreate-an-index).
+This may allow you to skip over the problem because a newly created index will skip all migrations as the index will be recreated with the correct up to date schema.

 ### All migrations must be finished before doing a major upgrade

 Before doing a major version upgrade of GitLab you should have completed all